ParisNeo/lollms-webui/docs/custom_personality_docs/README.md

 Writes text in a full message to the user inside a description.
 This method replaces any existing content in the message description with the specified text.

 Example Usage:
-self.full("Here is a complete overview of your request.")
+self.set_message_content("Here is a complete overview of your request.")
 ```

 ### Append Chunk (`chunk`)